-Prior to any disclosure of PHI, a Data Sharing Agreement must be executed, in accordance with OICR's policy on the Execution of Data Sharing Agreements.
-All PHI must be securely transferred according to the requirements described in the DSA and as per OICR's policies for Retention, Transfer and Disposal of Records Containing Personal Information and Personal Health Information, Sending/Receiving Personal Health Information, Personal Information and Confidential/Sensitive Information and OICR Policy Statements 3.0 Encryption and 5.0 Data Protection (Encryption, Transmission and Storage).
+Prior to any disclosure of PHI, a Data Sharing Agreement must be executed, in accordance with OICR's policy on the Execution of Data Sharing Agreements and the Data Sharing Agreement Template.
+All PHI must be securely transferred according to the requirements described in the DSA and as per OICR's policies for Retention, Transfer and Disposal of Records Containing Personal Information, Personal Health Information and De-Identified Health Information, Sending/Receiving Personal Information, Personal Health Information and De-Identified Health Information and OICR Policy Statements 3.0 Encryption and 5.0 Data Protection (Encryption, Transmission and Storage).

-The OTB Director is responsible for ensuring that the requirements of the DSA are satisfied as described in OICR's policy on the Execution of Data Sharing Agreements.
+The OTB Policy and Procedures for Data Disclosure identify the OTB Director as responsible for ensuring that the requirements of the DSA are satisfied as described in OICR's policy on the Execution of Data Sharing Agreements.
 This includes ensuring that the PHI is either securely returned or securely destroyed at the end of the retention period or date of termination of the DSA.
-If the PHI is not securely returned or securely destroyed within 5 business days following the retention period or date of termination described in the DSA, the OTB Director is responsible for alerting the PO and/or ISO immediately and the incident will be reported and handled as a privacy breach per OICR's Policy and Procedures for Privacy Breach Management.
+If the PHI is not securely returned or securely destroyed within 5 business days following the retention period or date of termination described in the DSA, the OTB Director is responsible for alerting the PO and/or ISO immediately and the incident will be reported and handled as a privacy breach per OICR's Policy and Procedures for Information Security and Privacy Breach Management.

-The OTB Director is responsible for receiving and maintaining the following documentation in OICR's Document Management (DM) system:
+The OTB Policy and Procedures for Data Disclosure identify the OTB Director as responsible for receiving and maintaining the following documentation in OICR's SharePoint system: